 - What do you want to do next?
 How would you relinquish control of the practice?
 Do you even want to retire?
 What is the cost of not retiring?
 Much like helping a client’s retirement plan, you need to determine your goals.

-I was recently working with an advisor in Cleveland whose father-in-law owned their practice and planned to transition it to him.
-In this case, the team had a succession plan in place, but it turns out the supposedly retiring advisor didn’t want to leave.
+I was recently working with a financial professional in Cleveland whose father-in-law owned their practice and planned to transition it to him.
+In this case, the team had a succession plan in place, but it turns out the supposedly retiring financial professional didn’t want to leave.
 So the plan became essentially meaningless.
 When it comes to succession, the planning process may be useless if it does not address your needs.

 2. What questions should you ask the successor?